-Natural pozzolan (PZ) extracted from Beni-Saf quarry, in west of Algeria, has the appearance of crushed pumice stone and slag.
-This material is described by Belas Belaribi et al. (2003).
-Durability of mortar with Beni Saf pozzolan was studied by Kaid et al. (2009) and performance characteristics of lightweight aggregate concrete containing this pozzolan by Mouli et al. (2008) and Ghrici et al. (2006).
+Natural pozzolan (PZ) extracted from Beni-Saf quarry, in the west of Algeria, has the appearance of crushed pumice stone and slag.
+This material was described by Belas Belaribi, Semcha and Laoufi, (2003).
+Durability of mortar with Beni Saf pozzolan was studied by Kaid et al. (2009) and performance characteristics of lightweight aggregate concrete containing this pozzolan by Mouli and Khelafi (2008) and Ghrici, Kenai and Meziane (2006).